toa-io/toa/extensions/exposition/documentation/identity.md

 id: 2428c31ecb6e4a51a24ef52f0c4181b9
 ```

-As a result of processing the above request, the Identity with the
+As a result of processing the above request, the provided Basic credentials associated with the
-identifier `2428c31ecb6e4a51a24ef52f0c4181b9` is created, and the provided Basic credentials are
-associated with it.
+Identity `2428c31ecb6e4a51a24ef52f0c4181b9` are created.

 ## FAQ